 WHO DO I CONTACT IN CASE OF A MAINTENANCE EMERGENCY?

-Emergency contact numbers for the maintenance personnel can be obtained by calling the office phone numbers for each individual complex.
+Emergency contact numbers for the maintenance personnel can be obtained by calling the office phone numbers for each individual complex, or refer to the www.bascodevelopment.com, select your property and select the contact page to see the emergency number listed.
 Please leave a detailed message or send a text, including your name, number, building, and apartment information, along with your maintenance emergency.
 Your call will be returned as quickly as possible.
 The maintenance staff does not handle tenant disputes.
 For fire, life and safety concerns or emergencies call 911!

 WHAT ARE CONSIDERED MAINTENANCE EMERGENCIES?